O. James Garden

 Olivier James Garden (born 13 November 1953) is a British surgeon and academic.
-He holds the Regius Chair of Clinical Surgery at the University of Edinburgh and the president of the International Hepato-Pancreato-Biliary Association from 2012 to 2014.
+He held the Regius Chair of Clinical Surgery at the University of Edinburgh until 2018, and was president of the International Hepato-Pancreato-Biliary Association from 2012 to 2014.
 Garden performed Scotland's first liver transplant in Edinburgh in 1992 and founded the Scottish Liver Transplant Programme.

 Early life and education

 Garden was born on 13 November 1953.
 He was educated at Lanark Grammar School, a secondary school in Lanark, Scotland.
 He graduated from the University of Edinburgh with a BSc in 1974.
 He studied medicine at the University of Edinburgh Medical School and graduated with a MBChB in 1977 and a MD in 1987.
 He completed his postgraduate surgical training in Edinburgh, Glasgow and Paris from 1978 to 1988.

 Career

 Garden was appointed a senior lecturer in Surgery and Honorary Consultant Surgeon at the Royal Infirmary of Edinburgh in 1988.
 He was appointed Personal Chair in Hepatobiliary Surgery in 1997.
 He was appointed Regius Chair of Clinical Surgery in 2000.
 He was appointed Surgeon to the Queen in Scotland in 2004.
 He is a visiting professor at a number of institutions, including Harvard Medical School, Johns Hopkins School of Medicine, Washington University School of Medicine, Chinese University of Hong Kong and University of Cape Town.
 Garden founded the MSc in Surgical Sciences program at the University of Edinburgh.
 Garden is an editor of the textbook General Surgery: Principles and International Practice and Endocrine Surgery: Handbooks in General Surgery.
 Garden was the surgeon who provided 2 liver transplants to Jim Baxter.